BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/19_2_Paying_a_Invoice.md

 ```
 That's the true beauty of the Lightning Network there: with no effort from the peer-to-peer participants, their individual channels become a network!

 > :book: ***How Do Payments Work Across the Network?*** Say that node A (`03240a4878a9a64aea6c3921a434e573845267b86e89ab19003b0c910a86d17687`) has a channel open with node B (`0302d48972ba7eef8b40696102ad114090fd4c146e381f18c7932a2a1d73566f84`), node B has a channel open with node C (`02f3d74746934494fa378235e5bc44cfdbb5b8779d839263fb7f9218be032f6f61`) and node A receives an invoice from node C for 11,111 msat.
 Node A pay node B the 11,111 msat, plus a small fee, and then node B passes it on to node C. Easy enough.
 Except remember that all channels actually are just records of who owns how much of the Funding Transaction.
-So what really happens is 11,111 msat of the Funding Transaction on channel A-B shifts from A to B, and then 11,111 msat of the Funding Transaction on channel B-C shifts from B to C. This means that two things are required for this payment to work: first, each channel must have sufficient capacity for the payment; and second, the payer for each channel must own enough of the capacity to make the payment.
+So what really happens is 11,111 msat of the Funding Transaction on channel A-B shifts from A to B, and then 11,111 msat of the Funding Transaction on channel B-C shifts from B to C. This means that two things are required for this payment to work: first, each channel must have sufficient capacity for the payment; and second, the payer on each channel must own enough of the capacity to make the payment.

+Note that in this example, 12,111 msat were sent to pay an invoice of 11,111 msat: the extra being a very small, flat fee (not a percentage) that was paid to the intermediary.

 ### Check your balance